 We are a values-based school.

-Incy Wincy SpiderHickory Dickory DockOld MacDonald Had a FarmBaa Baa Black SheepHumpty DumptyIf you are unsure about the words or tunes you could have a look at Mr Tumble on Youtube!
+Incy Wincy SpiderHickory Dickory DockOld MacDonald Had a FarmBaa Baa Black SheepHumpty DumptyIf you are unsure about the words or tunes you could have a look at Mr Tumble on Youtube:

 Online Learning Journal

-We have set up online learning journals (called Tapestry) for every child which we use to track, record, assess and share with you significant learning experiences that your child has had, using comments, photographs and video.
-Parents/carers are able to access their own child’s journal using a secure password.
-Please see one of us if you are having any difficulties in accessing your child’s journal.
+We use an online learning journal app called Tapestry for every child, which we use to track, record, assess and share with you significant learning experiences that your child has had, using comments, photographs and short film clips.

 How Young Children Learn